rng-guy/NFSMWBartender/README.txt

  • what vehicle spawns in place of the regular helicopter, and
  • when exactly (if at all) the helicopter can (de / re)spawn.

+The "Advanced" feature set FIXES TWO BUGS:
+ • HeavyStrategy 3 spawns no longer have a chance to abort their ramming attempts instantly, and
-The "Advanced" feature set ALSO FIXES the engagement count displayed above the pursuit board:
+ • the engagement count displayed above the pursuit board now accurately counts regular cops only.
-The count now accurately reflects how many chasing cop spawns remain in the current wave by disregarding vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit by detaching themselves from roadblocks, and the helicopter.